espnet/espnet/doc/espnet2_tutorial.md

 #### Training

-To train a streaming model, the parameter `dynamic_chunk_training` should be set to `True` in the encoder `main_conf`.
-From here, the user has access to two parameters in order to control the dynamic chunk selection (`short_chunk_threshold` and `short_chunk_size`) and another one to control the left context in the causal convolution and the attention module (`left_chunk_size`).
+To train a streaming model, the parameter `dynamic_chunk_training` should be set to `True` in `main_conf` (See section [Encoder](https://github.com/espnet/espnet/blob/master/doc/espnet2_tutorial.md#encoder).
+From here, the user has access to two parameters in order to control the dynamic chunk selection (`short_chunk_threshold` and `short_chunk_size`) and another one to control the left context in the causal convolution and the attention module (`num_left_chunks`).

 All these parameters can be configured through `main_conf`, introduced in the Encoder section:

     dynamic_chunk_training: Whether to train streaming model with dynamic chunks. (bool, default = False)
     short_chunk_threshold: Chunk length threshold (in percent) for dynamic chunk selection. (int, default = 0.75)
     short_chunk_size: Minimum number of frames during dynamic chunk training. (int, default = 25)
-    left_chunk_size: Number of frames in left context. (int, default = 0)
+    num_left_chunks: The number of left chunks the attention module can see during training, where the actual size is defined by `short_chunk_threshold` and `short_chunk_size`. (int, default = 0, i.e. full context)

 #### Decoding

-To perform chunk-by-chunk inference, the parameter `streaming` should be set to True in the decoding configuration(otherwise, offline decoding will be performed).
-Three parameters are available to control the decoding process:
+To perform chunk-by-chunk inference, the parameter `streaming` should be set to True in the decoding configuration (otherwise, offline decoding will be performed).
+Two parameters are available to control the decoding process:

-    chunk_size: Number of frames in chunk. (int, default = 16)
+    decoding_window: The input audio length, in milliseconds, to process during decoding. (int, default = 640)
-    left_context: Number of frames in the left context. (int, default = 32)
+    left_context: Number of previous frames (AFTER subsampling) the attention module can see in current chunk. (int, default = 32)
-    right_context: Number of frames in the right context. (int, default = 0)

-For each parameter, the number of frames is defined AFTER subsampling, meaning the input chunk will be bigger than the one provided.
-The input size is determined by the frontend and the input block's subsampling, given `chunk_size + right_context` defining the decoding window.

-***Note:*** Because the training part does not consider the right context, relying on `right_context` during decoding may result in a mismatch and performance degration.

-***Note 2:*** All search algorithms but ALSD are available with chunk-by-chunk inference.
+***Note:*** All search algorithms but ALSD are available with chunk-by-chunk inference.

 ### FAQ